darigovresearch/Parametric-ornament-holder/README.md

 You can also use a piece of string if your ornament has a hook, ideally cotton or a non-synthetic material.

+## Contributing
+Pull requests, corrections, translations & fixes are welcome.
+Any contributions must be submitted under the same license as the original piece of work (see below).
+Take a look at any open issues or submit new ones if there is something that needs to be fixed or added.

+Watch our video on how to contribute to open source for a complete overview -> [https://www.youtube.com/watch?v=UWA4wyacY2A](https://www.youtube.com/watch?v=UWA4wyacY2A)

 ## License
 Unless otherwise specified, everything in this repository is covered by the following licence: